 Communicating with people has occupied Garrick Batten’s life, especially during his New Zealand and overseas agricultural career of adviser, manager, diplomat and farmer.
 Articles, conference and academic papers, pamphlets, radio, video, newsletters, newspaper columns and books on technical topics have canvassed many rural enterprises, more recently in the goat industry.
 University qualifications in agriculture, accountancy, exporting and dispute resolution have meant a lot of writing too!

 Encouraged by having a couple of fiction stories published, Garrick is working on and learning how to develop more short stories, each with a rural connection.
+The initial book effort is Short Head and Yard, 18 five-minute stories on a variety of topics, each with a rural tag.
 Greater understanding and appreciation might result.
 Don Quixote de la Mancha, the most widely published book other than the Bible, is a literary but hopefully not the operational model to success.